 Begin the note based on your relationship with the receiver.

-*For personal correspondence where you are accustomed to calling the person by their first name: Dear John and Mary, (first name followed by a “comma.”) is correct.
+*For personal correspondence where you are accustomed to calling the person by their first name: Dear John and Mary, (first name followed by a comma is correct).

-*For business notes, stick to formal salutations until you are invited to address the person by the first name: Dear Ms. Smith: (an honorific and last name, followed by a “colon.”) is proper.
+*For business notes, stick to formal salutations until you are invited to address the person by the first name: Dear Ms. Smith: (an honorific and last name, followed by a colon is proper).

-*For informal business notes, addressed to someone with whom you want to address by their first name: Dear John: (first name and a colon) is also appropriate.
+*For informal business notes, addressed to someone with whom you want to address by their first name: Dear John: (first name and a colon is also appropriate).

 Be specific in your thanks.
 When thanking someone for inviting you to a meal or event, mention how happy you were to share in the experience, mention a person you enjoyed meeting, or a food item you particularly liked.
 When thanking someone for performing a favor for you, explain how important their gift of time was for you.
 For physical gifts, name the item, along with something nice and complimentary about it.

 *Do say: “Dear Aunt Sarah, Thank you very much for the beautiful black sweater for my birthday.
 It’s just the perfect item to wear at an evening occasion where I want to stay warm, yet still look dressy.
-Your loving niece, Syndi Seid”
+Your loving niece, Syndi Seid”.

+Sign your first and last name clearly at the end of your note.
+An exception may be to an immediate family member who knows who you are by your handwriting.
 Address the envelope using the person’s full name and appropriate honorific.
 Include your full name and return address.
 Use a regular postage stamp rather than metered postage to send your note.

-BONUS: This month, with enjoying football games and other events, I suggest you take some time to send at least eight (It’s a good luck number) quick and simple handwritten notes by regular mail.
+BONUS: This month, with enjoying football games and other events, I suggest you take some time to send at least eight (it’s a good luck number) quick and simple handwritten notes by regular mail.
 Take a moment to show your appreciation and thankfulness to someone you know for whatever reason you want, perhaps if only to say Hello!

 Syndi Seid is a regular contributing writer, professional speaker/trainer, and founder of a San Francisco-based business that offers monthly etiquette articles.